abhaykadam/weightonplanet/README.md

 Weight on Planet
 ================

-This is a utility web-service which helps to convert weight (in kg) between planets.
+This is a Sinatra based utility web-service which helps to convert weight (in kg) between planets.
+The service uses JSON as a data exchange format.

 Running the web-service on local system
 -----------------------------------